Skip to main content

 Adding new Virtual Signals

-A Virtual Signal is a signal that doesn't receive values from a device but generates them based on a defined formula (or expression).
+A Virtual Signal is a signal that does not receive values from a device but generates them based on a defined formula (or expression).
 Virtual Signals are defined on the devices just like normal signals but require some additional settings.

 The Add Virtual Signal panel